AnimalGo (GOM2) Price Hits $0.0112 on Top Exchanges

 According to CryptoCompare, “AnimalGo is a blockchain-based AI-compensated pet application.
 Through the mobile app, participants can communicate with people and establish relationships with companions and companion animals.
 Users communicate through images and posts about companion animals and receive various rewards depending on their contribution to the community. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as AnimalGo directly using US dollars.
-Investors seeking to acquire AnimalGo should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase AnimalGo using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as AnimalGo directly using US dollars.
+Investors seeking to trade AnimalGo should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy AnimalGo using one of the exchanges listed above.

 Receive News & Updates for AnimalGo Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for AnimalGo and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.